opencog/atomspace/Design-Notes.md

 for "anything at all" into jigsaws.
 I'm still floundering here.

 This seems like step one for building a shape rotator.
-I can watch Claude "think" via wordcel constructions; its clear that wordcell representations of shapes are possible, but quite inefficnet.
+I can watch Claude "think" via wordcel constructions; its clear that wordcel representations of shapes are possible, but quite inefficient.
 But I digress...

 The conclusion seems to be:
-* The discussion of Signatures, Types, Connectors and Sections constitute a small step towards a rule engine, (from which a homotpy engine or an axiomatic theorem-proving engine could be built) but it remains out of reach, and of seemingly low priority, and won't be explored further(?) in this text(?)
+* The discussion of Signatures, Types, Connectors and Sections constitute a small step towards a rule engine, (from which a homotopy engine or an axiomatic theorem-proving engine could be built) but it remains out of reach, and of seemingly low priority, and won't be explored further(?) in this text(?)

 ### Duality
-The `PipeLink` and `NameNode` appear to be dual, in some sense, to `DefineLink` and `DeffinedProceedureNode`.
+The `PipeLink` and `NameNode` appear to be dual, in some sense, to `DefineLink` and `DefinedProcedureNode`.
 This is worth (another) quick review.

 Consider the (valid) expression, given earlier:
 ```
     (Define
-       (DefinedProceedureNode "named function")
+       (DefinedProcedureNode "named function")
        (Lambda
            (VariableList ... inputs ...)
            (... body ...)))